 Acting Out Academy is the premiere on-camera acting academy in the greater Birmingham, Ala., area.
-The three-year-old academy focuses on contemporary, on-camera acting, offering classes, audition coaching and taped auditions for kids and adults, along with on-camera private lessons to prepare students for professional opportunities in film and T.V..
+The six-year-old academy focuses on contemporary, on-camera acting, offering classes, audition coaching and taped auditions for kids and adults, along with on-camera private lessons to prepare students for professional opportunities in film and T.V..

 Under the instruction of founder Meg Deusner, nearly a dozen of Acting Out's students have worked professionally in film and T.V. since the school's founding.
 Playing roles in feature films, and national and regional commercials.